 There is also the option to fly by helicopter to the Isles of Scilly from Penzance.
 To Book click here.

 Catching the bus to the Tin Coast is one of the most sustainable ways of getting here and around.
-Basking in the coastal views aboard the open top Atlantic Coaster is a day trip all of it's own.
+Basking in the coastal views aboard the open top Land's End Coaster is a day trip all of its own.

 With routine train services arriving into Penzance from as far afield as Glasgow and London and more locally from Plymouth and Truro you can reach the Tin Coast from Penzance by bus, taxi or even bike.
 After all, it's all part of the adventure.